violehtone/scRNA_seq_thesis/README.md

  - **Metabolic_pathways**: Perform trajectory inference, cell type annotation, and DE analysis on a subset of metabolic genes (determined by KEGG)
  - **Metabolic_pathways_pt2**: Aggregate metabolic gene expression into module/pathway expression and compute the module/pathway importances on trajectories

+**Note!**: Running the scripts requires approximately ~25GB of RAM.
+Running this analysis pipeline is NOT recommended without sufficient computing capabilities.

 ### Data
 Three datasets are used in the pipeline of which one is our primary data and two other are used as reference datasets